pwmt/pwmt.github.io/projects/jumanji/options.md

 * Default value: 10

 ## Girara settings
-Most of the options affecting the appearance of zathura are derived from the options that are offered by our user interface library called girara and can be found in its [documentation](/projects/girara/options).
-Those values can also be set via the *zathurarc* file.
+Most of the options affecting the appearance of jumanji are derived from the options that are offered by our user interface library called girara and can be found in its [documentation](/projects/girara/options).
+Those values can also be set via the *jumanjirc* file.